-In its natural habitat, the horse needs no humans for food and protection.
-During millions of years, the horses developed perfectly well to live and survive in the wild.
+The horse, in its natural habitat, needs no humans.
+Not for food or protection.
+During millions of years, the horses developed to be perfectly well adapted to live and survive in the wild.

 Horses use a very clear way of communicating with each other.
 If one observes a horse-herd, one will discover that they are always communicating.
 The complete range from Cheerful to deadly serious.

 By using this way of communicating they were able to survive millions of years.
 We must acknowledge that this way of communication is very effective.
 Partially taught from mare to foal, and some of the responses are dictated by the instinct or experience.

 Horses follow a certain hierarchy within the herd or band, which is necessary for the survival of the entire herd.
 By the rank order, it is possible to ensure the survival of the herd.

 The Mare, highest in rank, of course, has her privileges, and she will receive the necessary respect of the herd members.
 But in case of need, she will also be the one to lead the flight of the entire herd.